smallangi/AllAboutUnstructuredData/ExtractTableData/Readme.md

+# Extract Table Data from Forms

 Documents can contain Table data.
-Example: Earning reports, Purchase order forms, Technical and Operational manuals etc. You may need to extract this table data into Excel for futher processing.
+Example: Earning reports, Purchase order forms, Technical and Operational manuals etc contain critical data in tables.
+You may need to extract this table data into Excel for various scenarios.
 * Extract each table into a specific worksheet in Excel
 * Extract the data from all the similar tables and aggregate that data into single table

- This function extract Table data using Form Recognizer's Layout Model and generate Excel file with all the extracted tables.
+ This function extract Table data using Form Recognizer's built in model and generate Excel file with all the extracted tables.
+Following is the expected behavior

 * Each table on a page gets extracted and stored to a sheet in the Excel document.
 Sheet name corresponds to page number in the document.
 * Sometimes there are key value pairs on the page that needs to be captured in the table.
 If you need that feature leverage the add_key_value_pairs flag